tommytracey/udacity_data_engineering/p3_data_warehouse_redshift/README.md

 ##### &nbsp;

-### Project Steps
+### Implementation Steps
-Below are steps you can follow to complete each component of this project.
+Below are steps taken to build each component of this project.

 #### Create Table Schemas
 1. Design schemas for your fact and dimension tables